 We are exposed to a variety of infectious agents in the environment, such as bacteria, viruses, and parasites.
 One recently published study indicates that viruses can spread from one person to another through very fine air particles exchanged just by breathing.1 The tiny particles stay suspended in the air for a long time, exhaled by someone who may not even be symptomatically ill.
 That means a sick person does not have to be coughing or sneezing to spread the virus.
 Any seasonal change challenges our immune system with new pathogens; so our immune system needs to be functioning at its optimum to fight infectious agents.

 Although almost everyone gets exposed to the influenza virus, statistically only one in five adults actually reports sickness.
-The current flu season has been more severe than in previous years for everyone, and it is especially hard for the elderly, children, and people with a compromised immune system.
-The H3N2 flu virus circulating this season is hard to control because the available vaccine is only 10-30% effective in preventing infection from this flu strain.
-Infection with H3N2 has already tripled the flu-related hospitalization rates of previous years.
-Therefore, it would be prudent to understand how to support our body’s immune system and protect it against influenza and other pathogens.
+The 2018/2019 flu season was more severe than in previous years, and especially hard for the elderly, children, and people with a compromised immune system.
+The H3N2 flu virus circulating during that season was hard to control because the available vaccine is only 10-30% effective in preventing infection from this flu strain.
+By January 2019, infection with H3N2 had already tripled the flu-related hospitalization rates of previous years.
+Therefore, it is prudent to understand how to support our body’s immune system and protect it against influenza and other pathogens.

 An optimally functioning immune system is the body’s main and most powerful weapon to recognize and destroy viruses and other pathogens.
 Specific cells (lymphocytes) in the immune system can remember particular proteins (antigens) that are produced by infectious organisms.
 They produce antibodies against these antigens as protection from future attacks.
 The immune system also depends on the optimum function of specific cells in the bloodstream, as well as in the lymphoid organs such as the thymus gland, bone marrow, lymph nodes, spleen, tonsils, and liver.
 It is important to understand that the digestive system, too, has a major role to play in a healthy immune system.
 Lymphoid organs such as the appendix, and Peyer’s patches in the small intestine, are important contributors for healthy immunity.